Sudhamsh24/Residual-Hybrid-Deep-learning-for-Personlized-Insulin-Dose-Estimation/README.md

 MSE: 3.27 (↓ 60%)

-🔭 Future Enhancements
+🔭 Future Work

-🔄 Multi-output prediction → Extend framework for NPH & UltraLente insulin types.
+🔄 Extend prediction to NPH and UltraLente insulin.

-🤖 Reinforcement Learning Integration → Adaptive dosage adjustment based on glucose trends.
+🤖 Add Reinforcement Learning for adaptive dosage adjustment.

-🎯 Attention/Transformers → Improve interpretability by focusing on critical time steps.
+🎯 Use Attention/Transformers for better interpretability.

-🌐 Cross-dataset validation → Evaluate robustness across multiple diabetes datasets.
+🌐 Validate across multiple diabetes datasets.

 📌 Final Hybrid Model

-The trained model integrating LSTM + GRU with residual connections is available here:
+The final trained model is available here:
 👉 Download Hybrid Model

-✨ This project demonstrates how hybrid deep learning models can enhance personalized healthcare, supporting clinicians in precise insulin dosage recommendations.
+✨ This project shows how hybrid deep learning can advance personalized healthcare by supporting clinicians in precise insulin dosage prediction.